psungu/Multi-Layer-Perceptron-From-Scratch/README.txt

+To Run the Next Word Prediction Project, please follow the instructions.

-Create virtual environment with Python 3.8.7
+Python 3.8.7

-And, install the packages provided in requirements
+install the packages provided in requirements

 -Requirements